Kei Truck & Kei Car Laws in Florida (2026)

 - Insurance can be tricky.
 Despite Florida's easy registration process, finding an insurance company willing to write a policy for a kei vehicle can take some shopping around.
 Progressive, Hagerty, and some specialty insurers are commonly recommended by Florida kei owners.

 - Watch for rust on imports.
 Florida's humidity can accelerate rust on vehicles that were already exposed to salt in Japan.
-Inspect the frame carefully before purchasing, especially on trucks from snowy Japanese prefectures.
+Inspect the frame carefully before purchasing, especially on Subaru Sambar trucks and other models from snowy Japanese prefectures.

 - Tax collector offices vary.
 While the process is standardized, some tax collector offices are more experienced with kei vehicles than others.
 Owners in the Tampa Bay, Orlando, and South Florida areas generally report smooth experiences due to higher volumes of imports in those regions.